 of the amount of diesel needed to operate Gaza’s power plant at full capacity is available.

-of contaminated (untreated) wastewater pumped daily into the Mediterranean due to power shortage, polluting the beaches.
+of contaminated (untreated) wastewater pumped daily into the Mediterranean due to power shortages, polluting the beaches.